Paddle philosophy and Care Guide:

 Please visit this post in my blog for detailed information on how I make and apply the original finish.

-If you have a paddle with locust tips, its especially important to maintain the finish of your paddle before storing it for a long time.
+If you have a paddle with locust tips, its very important to maintain the finish of your paddle before storing it for a long time.
 This is especially important if your winters are long, cold, and dry.
-Also, make it a habit to notice the condition of the finish as the season wears on, and replenish if you think it needs it.
+Also, make it a habit to check the condition of the finish as the season wears on, and replenish if you think it needs it.
 Make sure the paddle is dry when you do this.
 It should only take about an hour.

 If you are new to the Greenland paddle, and need guidance in its use, please visit this link: